-- 1. ABORT LED illuminates. - TROUBLE LED flashes if the abort event occurs without an Alarm event present on the panel (invalid abort). - 3.
-Panel sounder activates on & off (warbles). - 4.
-LED on active device will turn on (Red) to indicate its active status. - Associated system outputs (notification and control) will activate if programmed for specific Zone and State of activated device. - 6.
+- 1. ABORT LED illuminates. - 2.
+TROUBLE LED flashes if the abort event occurs without an Alarm event present on the panel (invalid abort). - 3.
+Panel sounder emits a steady tone, if the abort event occurs under same conditions as in #2, above. - 4.
+LED on active device will turn on (Red) to indicate its active status. - 5.
+Associated system outputs (notification and control) will activate if programmed for specific Zone and State of activated device. - 6.
 Sends Abort message to remote displays, history buffer, printers, and PC monitoring stations. - 7.
 Pre-Discharge delay timer continues to countdown (if active) until it reaches 000 seconds, but system is prevented from progressing to the Release State as long as the abort input is active. - 8.
 Displays Abort event on the LCD display: